nestybox/sysbox/docs/user-guide/concepts.md

 ## System Container

-A container that is capable of executing system-level software such as Docker, Kubernetes, Systemd, etc., with proper isolation (i.e., without privileged containers) and without using complex container images or entrypoints.
+We call the containers deployed by Sysbox **system containers**, to highlight the fact that they can run not just micro-services (as regular containers do), but also system software such as Docker, Kubernetes, Systemd, inner containers, etc.

 Traditionally, containers package a single application / micro-service.
 This makes sense for application containers, where multiple such containers form the